22 Notable alumni of

 -

 Sarah Bedell Smith is an American journalist and biographer.
-She has been a contributing editor for Vanity Fair since 1996.
-Previously, she was a cultural news reporter for New York Times and Time.
-She has written biographies of political, cultural, and business figures in the United States and members of the British royal family.
+She was a contributing editor for Vanity Fair and a reporter for The New York Times and Time.
+She focuses on biographies of members of the British royal family.

 -